 Through a CBA or by agreement between the company and the workers´ representatives, an irregular distribution of the working hours throughout the year (ie, an annual hours agreement) can be put in place.
-In the absence of an agreement, the company can only distribute 10% of the irregular working hours throughout the year, the rest being fixed.
-The distribution must comply with statutory minimum daily and weekly rest periods and an employee must be informed five days in advance of the exact date and time of the irregular working days.
+In the absence of an agreement, the company can distribute only 10% of the irregular working hours throughout the year, the rest being fixed.
+The distribution must comply with statutory minimum daily and weekly rest periods and employees must be informed five days in advance of the exact date and time of the irregular working days.

 Maximum working day The maximum working day is nine hours.

-However, exceptions apply for:
+However, exceptions apply: